Table of contents

 Security of AI agents

-The security of AI agents—autonomous, decision-making entities powered by AI models—presents unique challenges not encountered in more static AI deployments.
+The security of AI agents, which are autonomous, decision-making entities powered by AI models, presents unique challenges not encountered in more static AI deployments.
 Attackers may seek to manipulate agents through adversarial prompts, exploit weaknesses in agent decision logic, or subvert multi-agent communication channels.

 Red teamers focus on identifying weaknesses that could allow unauthorized actions, privilege escalation, or unintended information disclosure, especially in settings where agents are integrated with external tools or perform high-stakes operations.